artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * You can create an unlimited number of rates.
 * You can create rates with maximum weight and/or dimensions.
 * You can create rates for number of items.
+* You can create rates for cart total.
 * You can assign rates to specific shipping classes.
+* You can select the highest shipping class rate instead of the sum of rates.
 * You can choose accept or not weight or dimensions excess.
 * You can exclude shipping for one, several or all shipping classes.
+* You can exclude user roles.
+* You can show a custom icon image.
+* You can show the estimated delivery time.

 = Translations =
 * Español ([**Art Project Group**](http://artprojectgroup.es/)).